-200 farmers evicted to make way for Mugabe park
+More than 200 farmers have been evicted in Zimbabwe to make way for a new park project for the Mugabes.
+(Reuters)

 Police officers and members of Zimbabwe’s secret service turned up at Anold Farm in Mazowe district, about 50km east of the capital Harare, forcing the residents to leave without notice.

 “They ... ordered us to leave, but the government did not provide us with alternative land,” said one of the farmers, Aspinas Makufa.